 → Sponsorship Deals ←

-He has an endorsement deal with Full Tilt.
-They provide his financial backing, and he plays exclusively at FullTiltPoker.com as a member of Team Full Tilt.
+Hansen had an endorsement deal with the late poker site Full Tilt.
+They used to provide his financial backing, in exchange for him playing exclusively on FullTiltPoker.com as a member of Team Full Tilt.

 – Gus Hansen’s Private Life –